Get in Touch

 • Network topology

-• Number of layers
+• Determining the number of layers

 • Direction of information flow

-• Number of nodes per layer
+• Node count per layer

 • Training neural networks via backpropagation